Snow to blanket the South this weekend in major winter storm

 Impacts: Record snow, blizzard conditions, wintry mix

-The amount of snow in areas east of I-85 largely depends on how established the cold-air damming, also called "the wedge" in this region, becomes.

-"(We) will hold of(f) on getting too cute with any snow amounts at this time given the degree of uncertainty and how the varying p(recipitation) types would impact accumulations," the National Weather Service in Raleigh said Thursday.
+Significant snow is expected -- but not certain -- across the mountains of northeast Georgia and North and South Carolina.
+Estimates range from 1 foot to almost 2 feet in the mountains and foothills west of Interstate 85.
+Parts of North Carolina could see record snowfall, described by the National Weather Service called a "once-in-a-generation event."
+That includes Winston-Salem and Asheville, which could get a foot of snow; Raleigh, with 1 to 2 inches possible; and Charlotte.
+Greenville, South Carolina is likely to get 1 inch of snow.

-While most models keep the winter precipitation tucked into Carolinas, there is one model that shows the possibility of freezing rain reaching down the I-85 corridor to impact Atlanta on Sunday night into Monday.
+While most forecast models keep the winter precipitation tucked into Carolinas, one shows possible freezing rain reaching down the I-85 corridor on Sunday night into Monday to Atlanta, which also could get a dusting of snow Monday afternoon.

-The storm moves out to sea Monday, models showed Thursday.
-It also could turn and climb up the East Coast, bringing heavy snow to major metro areas, though this seems unlikely.
+Snow totals east of I-85 will on depend on a regional weather phenomenon called "cold-air damming" or "the wedge" -- when cold air pushes in from the northeast against the Appalachians.
+The mountain range acts as a dam, keeping the cold air pooled like a lake.
+Warmer air in this scenario would reduce snow accumulation.
+There's another phenomenon called a "warm nose" that would allow warmer air to mix in above the "'wedge," bringing a more wintry mix Saturday evening and overnight into Sunday morning before snow moves in northwest of I-85.

 Related Content